pcesarperez/Modding-never-changes/Modding never changes.md

 	* `Zeta.esm`
 	* `Unofficial Fallout 3 Patch.esm`
 	* `CASM.esp`
+	* `BetterGamePerformance.esp`
 	* **`DarNifiedUIF3.esp`**
 14. Remember when we said "no" to use the fonts provided by DUIF3?
 There is an error in NMM, possibly related to modifying files in certain protected Windows folders, which crashes the program.
 So, go back to the [DUIF3 page](http://forums.bethsoft.com/topic/1121454-wipzbeta-darnified-ui-f3/) and copy the text block starting with `[Fonts]`.
-I have even made half the job for you.
+I have even done half the job for you.
 ```INI
 [Fonts]
 ;sFontFile_1=Textures\Fonts\Glow_Monofonto_Large.fnt